-My practice also includes trade secret and copyright litigation matters.
-I have advised clients on trade secret protection plans, copyright take-down notices and intellectual property clauses in various business contracts as well as trade secret, copyright and commercial litigation.
+I also handle trade secret, copyright and commercial litigation matters.
+This portion of my practice involves advising clients on trade secret protection plans, copyright take-down notices and IP clauses in various business contracts.

-New patent litigation cases remains brisk, and IPRs continue as a frontline defense in many cases.
+New patent litigation cases remain brisk, and IPRs and other post-grant reviews continue as a frontline defense in many cases.
 This is an important consideration for both plaintiffs and defendants in patent litigation.

 Law360 | March 17, 2016